If you have a love for food and a passion for photography then it’s time to create some masterpieces!

 Instructor: George Crudo

-George is currently represented internationally by agencies such as StockFood, Getty Images and Corbis.
-His images are sold for use in cookbooks, restaurant menus, magazines and on the web.
+His food images are sold internationally through agencies such as StockFood and Getty Images.
+They are used in cookbooks, restaurant menus, magazines, packaging and on the web.

 His work can be seen at: